40 years on: A new era for business events in Brisbane

 This is changing perceptions in a way that would normally take much longer.
 Rather than asking people if they have considered Brisbane, we now have people enthusiastically telling us what they have seen and heard about our city.

-We are experiencing an exciting new era of business events, which was recently backed by Brisbane Marketing delivering its biggest financial year on record in terms of the value of conferences we’ve secured with key partners such as the Brisbane Convention & Exhibition Centre.
+We are experiencing an exciting new era of business events, which was recently backed by Brisbane EDA delivering its biggest financial year on record in terms of the value of conferences we’ve secured with key partners such as the Brisbane Convention & Exhibition Centre.

 Brisbane’s wider business events sector is worth over $257 million annually, and we continue to see the many flow-on benefits to the local tourism and hospitality sectors, as well as generating investment opportunities and being a catalyst for important knowledge exchange.